martinsleveland/PythonCybersecurity/README.md

 ### Installation

-- For the DoSBlocker you will need to install scapy
+- For the "DoSBlocker" you will need to install scapy

-- FirewallSimulation is just a simulation, although you can change the different ip's you want to simulate
+- "FirewallSimulation" is just a simulation, although you can change the different ip's you want to simulate